HomeGuidesChangelogDiscussions

 With Debug Mode activated on a device, you can:

-• Simulate how a Screen integrates with any Placement by targeting the Internal Testers Audience and giving it the highest priority
+• Simulate how an In-App Experience integrates with any Placement - by targeting the Internal Testers Audience and giving it the highest priority - before making it visible to real users.

 Debug Mode only affects the device on which it is activated.